If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Step-By-Step

-5. Cut the filter: Cut the filter fabric to fit the bucket’s height.
-The length should equal the container’s circumference.
+5. Size the filter: Cut your filter fabric so the height matches the bucket’s interior height and the length covers the inner circumference.

 2. The Wooden Air Purifier